This sneaky leopard hid silently in a tree before jumping on its unsuspecting prey from above.

 He said: “He was incredibly difficult to see but we had a few pairs of binoculars which helped tremendously.

-"I’m still in awe really of the spectacle which unfolded.
+“I’m still in awe really of the spectacle which unfolded.
 The cat started stalking slowly moving toward the trunk and the impala was unaware of its impending doom.
 Then.
-In a matter of a second of two he pounced.
+In a matter of a second or two he pounced.

 “The baboons started screaming as some of them wanted a piece of the action and the impala was sent careering by the full force and weight of the attached cat.
 Dust was flying everywhere.